databendlabs/databend/website/blog/2023-01-11-databend-weekly-76.md

 Stay connected with the latest news about Databend.

-### Databend Now Works with New Expression
+### New Year, New Expression!

-After more than half a year of development and migration, Databend now works entirely with **New Expression** .

-New Expression brings a *formal type system* to Databend and supports *type-safe downward casting* .
-Also, it will be easier to define functions in the new expressions.
+We're so thrilled to tell you that Databend now fully works with New Expression after more than a half year of dedicated work.
+New Expression introduces a *formal type system* to Databend and supports *type-safe downward casting* , making the definition of functions easier.

-We are in the process of resolving a small number of remaining issues and will release a new v0.9 version once it has been fully stabilised.
+New Expression is still being tuned, and a new version (v0.9) of Databend will be released once the tuning work is complete.

 **Learn More**